ajs17/memills/content/people/mills-edward-hallock-1819/index.md

 Emily Mills and Jessie Shurter were baptized in the same ceremony, officiated by none other than the Reverend Annis Ford Eastman.

-{{% mefigure "images/mills-emily-cvcc-baptism.jpg" "Entry in **Congregational Church 1868-1933 Minutes of meetings and Membership**, used with permisson from Caroline Valley Community Church." %}}
+{{% mefigure "images/mills-emily-cvcc-baptism.jpg" "Digitally scanned entry in **Congregational Church 1868-1933 Minutes of meetings and Membership**, used with permisson from Caroline Valley Community Church." %}}
 <footer>
 Notes: